“But his delight is in the law of the Lord, and in that law doth he meditate day and night” (Psalm 1:2).

 The idea was to get His Word inside, to digest it as surely as one takes in meat and vegetables for nourishment and sustenance, and to grow thereby.

 Job said, “I have esteemed the words of His mouth more than my necessary food” (Job 23:12).
-Our Lord said, “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God” (Matthew 4:4, quoting from Deuteronomy 8:3).
+Our Lord said, “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God” (Matthew 4:4, quoting Deuteronomy 8:3).

 Sadly, too few Christians are living that truth today.